abbindustrigymnasium/webbprojekt-vt23-bibliotek/README.md

 - src/submit.php: The PHP file that receives and processes the form data.
 - images/background2.jpg: An image file used as the background image.
 - images/books.jpg: An image file representing a book.
+- biblioteksprojekt.ino: Code for the RFID reader.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Common Bugs
-No known bugs at this time.
+Keyboard layout has to be in Swedish for the RFID scanner to work.

 Please report any issues or bugs you encounter to the project maintainers.

 ## Credits
 Special thanks to Mattias Ohlsson, Simon Eriksson, and Maximilian Helmersson who have made these resources available.